-An unranked faculty member is a part-time or temporary employee of the College who has been assigned to teach one or more credit courses.
+An unranked faculty member is a part-time employee who has been assigned to teach one or more credit courses.
 During the specified period of appointment, such unranked faculty are assigned the title of adjunct professor and are not granted full faculty status.